maelstrom-software/maelstrom/README.md

 Maelstrom currently has test runners for Rust and Python, with more on the way.

 * It's easy.
-Maelstrom provides a drop-in replacement for `cargo test`, and a pytest plugin.
+Maelstrom provides a drop-in replacement for `cargo test` and a pytest plugin.
 In most cases, it just works with your existing tests without any configuration.
 * It's reliable.
 Maelstrom runs every test hermetically in its own lightweight